Flash Join_us_onFT.swf should show here.

 - Poetry International Web: a worldwide forum for poetry on the internet, including also news, essays, interviews and discussion.

-- Booknotes: the New Zealand Book Council’s quarterly members’ magazine, also free online, with a mix of news and views on books, writers and writing.
+- Booknotes: the New Zealand Book Council’s quarterly members’ magazine is now available free online as Booknotes Unbound, with the same mix of news and views on books, writers and writing.

 - Deep South: a graduate student publication based at the University of Otago English Department containing scholarly work, creative writing and reviews.